Food + Drink From All over the GLobe

 world of flavor

 International cuisine provides some of the area’s culinary highlights.
 Portland restaurants are fortunate to be home to some of the best chefs in the nation, Some having honed their skills in Paris, Versailles, Japan, Bangkok, and Mumbai before bringing their talents to the states for us to enjoy.
-Fresh ingredients infused with international flavors fuse marry modern cooking techniques and old world style in the fine dining establishments and casual eateries all over the city.
+Fresh ingredients infused with international flavors marry modern cooking techniques and old world style in the fine dining establishments and casual eateries all over the city.